artkoder/events-bot-new/README.md

 Each added event stores the original announcement text in a Telegraph page.
 The link is shown when the event is added and in the `/events` listing.
 Events may also contain ticket prices and a purchase link.
 Use the edit button in `/events` to change any field.
 Links from the announcement text are preserved on the Telegraph page whenever possible so readers can follow the original sources.
 If the original message contains photos (under 5&nbsp;MB), they are uploaded to Catbox and displayed on the Telegraph page.
+Editing an event lets you create or delete an ICS file for calendars.
+The file is uploaded to Supabase when `SUPABASE_URL` and `SUPABASE_KEY` are set.
+Files are named `Event-<id>-dd-mm-yyyy.ics` and include a link back to the event.
+Set `SUPABASE_BUCKET` if you use a bucket name other than `events-ics`.
+When a calendar file exists the Telegraph page shows a link right under the title image: "📅 Добавить в календарь на телефоне (ICS)".
 Events may note support for the Пушкинская карта, shown as a separate line in postings.
 Run `/exhibitions` to see all ongoing exhibitions (events with a start and end date).